SpinResearch/RustySecrets/README.md

 Rusty Secrets is an implementation of a threshold [Shamir's secret sharing scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).

+#### ⚠️ This code is available for peer-review.
+Do not use in production apps yet.
+Shares format and algorithm likely to change ⚠️

 ## Design goals

 The main use for this library is to split a secret of an arbitrary length in n different shares and t-out-of-n shares are required to recover it.
 The dealer is assumed to be honest (and competent).
 We further assume that our adversary will only be able to compromise at most k-1 shares.
 Shares are kept offline.